Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 -

-In toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. doses: massive CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body. overstimulation, hypertensionHypertension, or high blood pressure, is a condition in which the blood pressure in the arteries is consistently elevated.
-In dogs and cats, this can lead to damage to organs such as the heart, kidneys, and eyes, and requires medical treatment., seizures
+In toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. doses: massive overstimulation of the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body., hypertensionHypertension, or high blood pressure, is a condition in which the blood pressure in the arteries is consistently elevated.
+In dogs and cats, this can lead to damage to organs such as the heart, kidneys, and eyes, and requires medical treatment., Convulsions

 Symptoms of intoxication

 The time between ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. and the first signs of intoxication (latency periodThe latency period is the time between exposure to a disease-causing factor and the appearance of the first symptoms of the disease.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. and the first signs of intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment. (latency periodThe latency period is the time between exposure to a disease-causing factor and the appearance of the first symptoms of the disease.
 At this stage, the disease is present but not yet manifest.) is short.
-Untreated, death can occur in small animals within an hour.
+Untreated, deaths in small animals can occur after just one hour.

 General symptoms include: